-- Can the apprenticeship training intervention delivered by the Mafita program increase the labormarket outcomes and economic well-being of marginalized youth? - 2.
-Does this intervention induce changes in religious, social and political attitudes, and alter youth tendencies to engage in criminal and violent activities? - 3.
-What-if any-heterogeneous impacts does the intervention produce?
+- 1. Can the COSDEC training intervention delivered by the Mafita program increase the labor-market outcomes and economic well-being of marginalized youth? - 2.
+Does this intervention induce changes in religious, social and political attitudes, and alter youth tendencies to engage in criminal and violent activities?

+3. What-if any-heterogeneous impacts does the intervention produce?